-The Rowle P. Simmons Community Center found at 1280 E. Rosser Street is owned by the City and is home to two non-profit organizations: Adult Center of Prescott, Inc. and Prescott Meals-on-Wheels, Golden Age Nutrition.
+The Rowle P. Simmons Community Center found at 1280 E. Rosser Street is owned by the City and is home to two non-profit organizations: Adult Center of Prescott, Inc. and Prescott Meals-on-Wheels.
+Prescott Meal-on-Wheels offers both home delivery and a community café to serve the elderly.